 - And many more!

-A new pre-service Health and Safety training will be required April 1, 2014 for all Licensed Exempt and Registered Family Child Care Providers.
+A new pre-service Health and Safety training is required effective April 1, 2014 for all Licensed Exempt and Registered Family Child Care Providers.
 The Office of Child Care (OCC) and Department of Human Services (DHS) received Federal notification in July of 2013 regarding Health and Safety training requirements for Child Care Providers.
-The new regulations will affect License-Exempt and Registered Family Child Care Providers who care for children receiving a DHS child care subsidy.
+This new regulation affects License-Exempt and Registered Family Child Care Providers who care for children receiving a DHS child care subsidy.

-The new required Health and Safety training will cover three specific areas; prevention and control of infectious disease, building and physical premises safety, and health and safety training.
-The implementation date for the Health and Safety training is April 1, 2014.
+The new required Health and Safety training covers three specific areas; prevention and control of infectious disease, building and physical premises safety, and health and safety.
 This is a pre-service training.
 This means the training will need to be completed before a child care provider can be approved and listed with DHS.
-If you are currently listed with DHS you will not be required to take the training until you reach your next 2 year reevaluation date.
+If you are currently listed with DHS you will not be required to take the training until you reach your next reevaluation date.

 Mandatory Orientations for License Exempt Child Care Providers

 Orientation for DHS providers became mandatory July 1, 2010.
 All newly listed or relisted license-exempt providers (also called Family Friends and Neighbors providers) need to complete the training within 90 days of listing with DHS to remain eligible for payment.
 This orientation gives you information on the DHS Child Care Programs and helps you to understand: